neillturner/kitchen-puppet/README.md

 You need to download the puppet msi and install it and run everything inside the puppet window.

-1. Download and install puppet from the windows msi file from https://downloads.puppetlabs.com/windows (I recommend the using the 32 bit version as not all ruby gems works with the 64 bit version) Don't do a 'gem install puppet' !!!.
+1. Download and install puppet from the windows msi file from https://downloads.puppetlabs.com/windows
+  * I recommend the using the 32 bit version as not all ruby gems works with the 64 bit version.
+  * Don't do a 'gem install puppet' !!!.

 2. Select "Start Command Prompt with Puppet" to go to a Command Window.

 3. install the Ruby DevKit:
-4.
-a.
-Download and install devkit from http://rubyinstaller.org/downloads (Use a 32 or 64 bit version that matches version of the ruby install)
+   * Download and install devkit from http://rubyinstaller.org/downloads
+     * (Use a 32 or 64 bit version that matches version of the ruby install)

-b.
-In the devkit directory run “ruby dk.rb init”.
+   * In the devkit directory run “ruby dk.rb init”.

-c.
-Edit the config.yml generated and add the the path of the ruby install for puppet (it will be <install dir of puppet>/sys/ruby).
+   * Edit the config.yml generated and add the the path of the ruby install for puppet
+     * (it will be <install dir of puppet>/sys/ruby).

-d. run “ruby dk.rb install” to bind it to the puppet ruby installation.
+   * Run “ruby dk.rb install” to bind it to the puppet ruby installation.

 4. From a Command prompt:

-    gem install librarian-puppet
+  * gem install librarian-puppet

-    gem install test-kitchen
+  * gem install test-kitchen

-    gem install kitchen-puppet
+  * gem install kitchen-puppet

 ## Provisioner Options